 Why are you running for office?

 We should work on providing a better future, including world-class education, for our next generations.
 Our borders need to be secured and our immigration policies need to be reworked to benefit United States citizens.
-We need to work on restoring the manufacturing base in our country, balancing the budgets and foreign trade deficits, supporting free enterprise and farming, and securing our energy independence from the outside world.
-We need to work on ending crony capitalism and corporate welfare.
+We need to work on restoring the manufacturing base in our country, balancing the budgets and foreign trade deficits, supporting free enterprise, small business, and farming.
+We need to secure our energy independence from the outside world and work on ending crony capitalism and corporate welfare.
 We should negotiate better and smarter foreign trade agreements in line with our economic needs.
 I also support stronger regulation, auditing, and review of the Federal Reserve, Wall Street, and the banking system.”

 What is the single biggest issue facing the winning candidate?

-“The biggest issue facing our country today is our economy and the sluggish recovery from recession.
-Though our unemployment levels have officially become lower, real unemployment is still high and work participation rates have been the lowest in decades.
+“The biggest issue facing our country today is our economy and continued recovery from recession.
+Though our unemployment levels have officially become much lower, real unemployment is still fairly high and work participation rates have lagged behind.
 An alarming percentage of our younger generations cannot secure jobs after graduation, or are underemployed.
 They also struggle with paying off their student loans and credit cards.
-Our government and President have expanded in size and power with new regulations, mandates, executive orders, overreaching and intrusion.
-We have been running huge budget deficits and misappropriating money through corporate welfare, bailouts, stimulus packages, and crony initiatives.
-Also, the continuation of wars over the past 14 years has added at least $6.5 trillion to our expenditures.
+Over the years, our government has expanded in size and power with new regulations, mandates, executive orders, overreaching and intrusion.
+We have been running huge budget deficits and misappropriating money through corporate welfare, corruption, bailouts, stimulus packages, and crony initiatives.
+Also, the continuation of wars over the past 16 years has added at least $7 trillion to our expenditures.
 The too-big-to-fail banks and Wall Street have increased their influence and dominance over our country’s affairs.
 While they have raked in huge profits and received multimillion-dollar bonuses, the incomes of the working people have been stagnant and home ownership rates have fallen.
 We have empowered China and others foreign governments through the NAFTA and other trade agreements, and encouraged them to export their products to our country while our manufacturing base has slowly disappeared.
 Some profitable companies have inserted their influence over elected officials and received unnecessary and costly tax breaks.
-Unnecessary EPA regulations and Obamacare implementation, combined with refusal to approve the Keystone Pipeline, have also prolonged our recovery.”
+Unnecessary EPA regulations and Obamacare implementation have also prolonged our recovery.”

-We are in the home stretch of our auditions and primaries.
-As you know, it is very important to vote this Tuesday and prove that American democracy is still alive, working well, and that anything is possible with hard work, dedication, and the right values in place.
+As you know, it is very important to vote this Primaries on August 7th, 2018, and prove that American democracy is still alive, working well, and that anything is possible with hard work, dedication, and the right values in place.
 Please make your choice to the best of your desires and vote; if you don’t vote you cannot complain in the future.